andrewmilson/ministark/README.md

 MiniSTARK allows you to prove the execution of arbitrary computations to anyone using the power of [STARKs]((https://starkware.co/stark/)).
 In the example above MiniSTARK is being used to prove "Hello World!" in the [Brainf**k](https://esolangs.org/wiki/Brainfuck) programming language.
 Anyone can verify the proof instantly.

 The library is written Rust but [Metal](https://developer.apple.com/metal/) is used to GPU accelerate polynomial arithmetic.
-The Rust code is powered by [arkworks](https://github.com/arkworks-rs) and influenced by [Winterfell](https://github.com/novifinancial/winterfell).
+The Rust code is build on [arkworks](https://github.com/arkworks-rs) and is influenced by [Winterfell](https://github.com/novifinancial/winterfell).
 MiniSTARK has plenty of opportunities for optimizations.
+If zero knowledge, optimizations or Eliptic Curve FFTs get you going then check out what's [coming soon](#coming-soon).

 ## Demo